You are always more than welcome to come on our walks.

 Joining a walk

-The first three walks are free to see if you like walking with Swansea Ramblers.
+The first three walks with us are free - to see if you like walking with Swansea Ramblers.

-If you have enjoyed walking with us and would like to walk regularly with Swansea Ramblers, why not become a member of our group and enjoy the benefits and discounts available.
+If you have enjoyed the three free walks with us and would like to continue, become a member of Swansea Ramblers and enjoy the benefits and discounts that come with membership.

 Safety on Walks